SunPowered/marathon/doc/marathon.md

 for getting immediate feedback as to what rotations are being performed.
 The interactive flag renders the plot flag unneccesary.

-If using interactive mode, ensure that an appropriate matplotlib backend is available and configured in your home directory or in a matplotlibrc file located in the directory calling the script.
-For more info on matplotlib backends, see the matplotlib [documentation](http://matplotlib.org/faq/usage_faq.html#what-is-a-backend).
+### Configuration ###

+If the interactive plotting is being used, there may be some required local configuration of the matplotlib backend that is used to render the plots to a screen.
+This is achieved by including a `matplotlibrc` file in the working directory locally or in a Users home folder for a more global implementation.
+More on `matplotlibrc` files can be found [here](http://matplotlib.org/users/customizing.html?highlight=matplotlibrc) and more on graphics backends can be found [here](http://matplotlib.org/faq/usage_faq.html#what-is-a-backend).

 # Methodology #